-- · All School Staff - Previous school staff who worked closely with the child - Social Work team if applicable - Chair of the LGB (Local Governing Board) - Chair of Trustees - Other professionals who work with the child Ed Psych - Other parents if children have been informed, the school needs to inform all parents the loss, as they may need to support or comfort their children. - Some parents may need to be telephoned if their relationship is closer but whom the family may not have informed.
+- All School Staff - · Previous school staff who worked closely with the child - Social Work team if applicable - Chair of the LGB (Local Governing Board) - Chair of Trustees - Other professionals who work with the child Ed Psych - Other parents/carers if children have been informed, the school needs to inform all parents/carers the loss, as they may need to support or comfort their children. - Some parents/carers may need to be telephoned if their relationship is closer but whom the family may not have informed. - The child's former school(s) or schools where the pupil has siblings.